 We use fuel, electricity, air and ocean freight and other materials in the production, packaging and distribution of our products.
 Fuel is a significant component of the costs of our products.
-Clearwater's vessels used approximately 29.5 million litres of fuel in 2013.
-Based on 2013 fuel consumption, a onecent per litre change in the price of fuel would impact harvesting costs by approximately \$0.3 million.
+Clearwater's vessels used approximately 28.4 million litres of fuel in 2014.
+Based on 2014 fuel consumption, a one-cent per litre change in the price of fuel would impact harvesting costs by approximately \$0.2 million.
+Clearwater uses Marine Diesel in its harvesting operations, the price of which does not correlate closely to publically available measures such the price of a barrel of oil.
+This is due to a number of factors including but not limited to the nature of the fuel used, the geographic locations in which Clearwater purchases fuel and the currency in which Clearwater purchases fuel.

 We also purchase significant quantities of lobster, crab and inshore shrimp for processing and resale.
 Significant increases in fuel prices, freight prices, the prices of inshore lobster, crab or shrimp we purchase, or other input prices, to the extent not offset by increases in the selling prices of our products, would reduce our profitability.